-SCHEME OF ALLOWANCES PAYABLE TO COUNCILLORS 2017 - 2018
+ARMAGH CITY, BANBRIDGE AND CRAIGAVON BOROUGH COUNCIL SCHEME OF ALLOWANCES PAYABLE TO COUNCILLORS 2020 - 2021

 Councillors' allowances are governed by statute.
-This scheme is made under the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012.
-This scheme commences on the 1st of June 2019.
+This Scheme is made under the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012.

-1. In this scheme

-- 'approved duty' is defined in Schedule 2, as provided for in the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012: - 'Department' means the Department for Communities - 'guidance' means the Department for Communities Guidance on Councillors' Allowances, Local Government Circular 23/2016 and its updates in February 2017; circular LG 12/2018 issued in July 2018, circular LG 07/2019 issued in March 2019, and addendum No 2 to circular LG23/2016 issued in May 2019. - 'Regulations' means the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012.
+- 1. In this Scheme: - 'approved duty' is defined in Schedule 2, as provided for in the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012 - 'Department' means the Department for Communities - 'guidance' means the Department for Communities Guidance on Councillors' Allowances, Local Government Circular 23/2016 and all the updates including the most recent Local Government Circular 08/ 2020 issued on the 3rd April 2020 - Regulations' means the Local Government (Payments to Councillors) Regulations (Northern Ireland) 2012